-Victoria Hall is Westmount’s community centre and home to the Community Events Division.
-The division is responsible for the operation of the building, including the Gallery at Victoria Hall, and the coordination of local events.
+Victoria Hall is Westmount’s community centre and home to the Community Events Office.
+The office is responsible for the operation of the building, including the Gallery at Victoria Hall, and the coordination of local events.

-Westmount residents and community groups interested in organizing new events, creating new groups or volunteering can contact the Community Events Division.
+Westmount residents and community groups interested in organizing new events, creating new groups or volunteering are welcome to contact the Community Events Office.

 - Donna Lach | Assistant Director, Library & Community Events | 514 989-5386

 - Rachel Conover | Agent, Community Events & Logistics | 514 989-5226

 - Emily Gamble | Agent, Community Events & Logistics | 514 989-5521

 - Mélissa Denis-Daigneault | Art Gallery and Community Events, programming | 514 989-5265

 September 5th, 2017

 REFERENCE: VICTORIA HALL / GALLERY BOOKING POLICY